-- Sexual orientation: This information is not relevant to your job application and could potentially discriminate against you.
+- Sexual orientation: This information is irrelevant and could discriminate against you.

-- Religious or political affiliations: These details are irrelevant to your job application and could discriminate against you.
+- Religious or political affiliations: These details are irrelevant and could discriminate against you.

-- Social security number: This information is not necessary to include on your resume and could potentially lead to identity theft.
+- Social security number: This information is unnecessary to include on your resume and could potentially lead to identity theft.

-What are the 5 golden rules of CV writing?
+What are the four golden rules of CV writing?

 Here are the 5 Golden Rules:

-- Make Achievements Your Key Area of Focus: Instead of just listing your responsibilities, highlight your achievements and the impact you had in your previous roles.
+- Make Achievements Your Key Area of Focus: Instead of just listing your responsibilities, highlight your achievements and your impact in previous roles.

-- Write For Your Reader: Keep in mind that a hiring manager or recruiter will read your CV, so make sure to write it in a way that is easy for them to understand, demonstrating your suitability for the position.
+- Write For Your Reader: Keep in mind that a recruiter will read your CV.

 According to studies, the average recruiter will scan a document for six seconds before deciding whether the applicant is a good fit for the role.
 This means that your resume has a concise window of time to make a strong impression and persuade the reader to consider you for the position.